 Educational providers, such as schools and higher educational institutions, have a duty to make reasonable adjustments to ensure that disabled students are not at a substantial disadvantage to their peers who are not disabled.
-As it is an anticipatory duty, educational providers are required to anticipate issues and make adjustments to allow disabled students to participate in the whole life of their education.
+As it is an anticipatory duty, educational providers are required to anticipate issues and make adjustments to allow disabled students to participate in the whole of their educational life.

 What would be an appropriate reasonable adjustment will depend on the specific circumstances.
-For practical examples of appropriate adjustments, have a look at the three DVDs published by the Department for Education, "Implementing the Disability Discrimination Act in Schools and Early Years Settings."
-And look at the list below compiled by a teacher who stammers himself.
+For practical examples of appropriate adjustments, have a look at the three DVDs from the Department for Education, "Implementing the Disability Discrimination Act in Schools and Early Years Settings."
+And also have a look at the list below, compiled by a teacher who stammers himself.
 These are suggestions only, the important word is 'reasonable', given the circumstances of yourself or your child and the establishment.
-Find more information at www.stamma.org or contact us at help@stamma.org.